It’s cold out there! Make sure you read our winter walking tips if you’re heading out into the hills.

 February half term is probably the trickiest school holiday to keep kids busy.
 The days are still short and the weather is far from warm.
 So if you’re looking for some inspiration to keep your little ones entertained for the Peak District February half term, you’ve come to the right place.

-February half term 2025 dates for schools in Derbyshire, Staffordshire, Cheshire East and Sheffield are: 17th to 21st February.
-Schools in Ashbourne have a later half term due to the the Royal Shrovetide Football Match from Monday 3rd March to Friday 7th March.
+February half term 2026 dates for schools in Derbyshire, Staffordshire, Cheshire East and Sheffield are: 14th to 22nd February.

 If you are looking for ideas for general days out, rather than specific events, please check out our guide to Family Days Out in the Peak District, which provides lots of inspiration.
 Some attractions around Matlock are still closed for the winter months (including Gulliver’s Kingdom and Peak Rail).
 However, all the caverns are open, Heights of Abraham re-opens from the winter, and Matlock Farm Park stays open pretty much year round.